 · links to other webpages that are relevant to the content of the unit

-· an expanded version of the script of the video, including also notes with the references for its content
+· an expanded version of the script of the video, including notes with references for its content

 In this way, each unit provides different ways to learn the contents of the video course, and to do further research beyond the content of the videos.

-The units are classified in three different modules, which cover, respectively, course covers the situation of animals in the wild and the harms they suffer, the ways of providing them help, and how the study of these topics can be promoted and carried out in academia.
+The units are classified into three different modules, which cover, respectively, the situation of animals in the wild and ways of helping them, the moral consideration of animals, and how the study of these topics can be promoted and carried out in academia.

 Subtitles for the videos are also available in English and Portuguese, and they will be soon available in French.
 In addition, we will soon publish the Spanish version of the course.